Skip to main content

 • Performance: Standard

-• Redundancy: LRS
+• Redundancy: any

 3. Open the newly created storage account.